The Art of Economics: Forces Shaping Our World

 For example, environmental issues such as climate change require an understanding of environmental economics to develop sustainable solutions that balance the needs of the environment with those of society.
 Additionally, an understanding of behavioral economics can help us recognize and overcome cognitive biases that may be leading us to make poor decisions in our personal lives or in business ventures.

-Final Thoughts on the Future Direction of Economics
+Final Thoughts on the Future Direction of Economics.

 As we move into the future, it is likely that economics will continue to evolve and become increasingly interdisciplinary.
 We are already seeing this with subjects like environmental economics and behavioral economics gaining prominence.
 Another area where we can expect growth is in the field of data analytics.